-Erica began teaching at Salem Montessori School in the fall of 2018.
+In the fall of 2018 Erica joined the Salem Montessori School staff as an assistant with Betty Hastings.
 As a child Erica always dreamed of growing up to be a math teacher.
 In high school she decided she wanted to be an English professor.
 As an undergraduate she worked as a garden educator.
 At the graduate level she studied data literacy and visualization.
 As a lifelong student the only thing she enjoys more than learning is sharing what she’s learned with others.
 Erica is delighted to find the opportunity for both at SMS every single day.
 Erica also appreciates the level of authenticity in relationships formed by observing and honoring the unique needs and abilities of the children, parents, caregivers, teachers, assistants, and the overall SMS community.
 Erica’s favorite hobby is cycling.
-This year she rode the Parkway and aims to make a cross country trip within the next couple of years.
+In 2019 she rode the Parkway and aims to make a cross country trip within the next couple of years.

 Assistant Toddler Teacher

 Rachel found Salem Montessori as a new mom bringing her then six-month old son to the school’s parent-infant class.
 She fell in love with the Montessori method for its deep respect for children and loving approach to the child’s emotional development.
 Rachel now has three children attending Salem Montessori.
 Rachel loves observing how the school has gently nurtured each child’s individual curiosity and creativity.
 Rachel says “Salem Montessori has provided an incredible foundation for my children and has given me long-lasting relationships with many families within our school’s community.
 I am thrilled to join this phenomenal teaching team and further deepen my connection to this special place.”